-The message number and error condition, nnnnt, is the same in all environments (for example, 0425-031I in AIX or Windows or APK031I in z/OS, VM, or VSE).
-In this publication, the ACIF messages and explanations are listed according to the print data set input filedata set input file data stream file record data set
+The message number, nnnn, is the same in all environments (for example, 0425-031 in AIX or Windows or APK031I in z/OS, VM, or VSE).
+In this publication, the ACIF messages and explanations are listed according to the z/OS, VM, and VSE message identifiers (for example, APK031I) because AIX and Windows users are more likely to use the PSF MSG command to view the messages online.

-The terms used in the messages and explanations are those used for the z/OS operating system, even though the messages and explanations also apply to AIX and Windows.
-This list shows some of the terms used in the messages in this publication and what those terms refer to in AIX and Windows:
+The terms in the messages and explanations are used for the z/OS operating system, even though the messages and explanations also apply to AIX and print data set input file data set input file data stream file record data set

+Windows.
+This list shows some of the terms that are used in the messages in this publication and what those terms refer to in AIX and Windows: